 If your home has hard water, the mineral buildup could affect your tankless water heater.
 Calcium and magnesium are the most common minerals in hard water.
 Over time, they cause a scaly buildup that can clog the supply lines to and from your water heater.
 The buildup hinders the flow of water, creating an insufficient amount of hot water to your fixtures.
 Flushing the water heater or installing a water softener are ways to solve this issue.

 No Hot Water

 Tankless water heaters last for at least 20 years, explains the Department of Energy.
 With no tank, there’s no risk of rust or corrosion.
 If no hot water comes out of your fixtures, there could be a pilot light problem.
 Sometimes, it’s as simple as relighting it.
 However, there could be an issue with the safety or pressure valve, ignition or gas supply.
 Those problems require professional tankless water heater repairs.

-For more advice about tankless water heater problems, check out Busy Bee Heating & Air Conditioning’s tankless water heater services, or call us for additional details.
+For more advice about tankless water heater problems, check out Busy Bee Plumbing, Heating & Air Conditioning’s tankless water heater services, or call us for additional details.